Mohammad-Qasem/reading-notes/README.md

      3-for the third point.

-it is simple as that!!!! :heart_eyes:
+it is simple as that! :heart_eyes:

 3-you want to write link.

 just write [your link name](khttp://github.com) just copy the linke between brackets.